Spread the love

-Let me start with a confession that my recent trip to Castile and Leon has completely overcome my initial expectations.
-I´m sure you´re waiting for more off-the-beaten-track places in Spain.
-So, here are the most unique places to visit in Soria that fans of the Undiscovered Spain Series will definitely want to visit.
+Let me start with a confession: my recent trip to Castile and León completely exceeded my expectations.
+I’m sure you’re looking for more off-the-beaten-path destinations in Spain.
+So, here are the most unique places to visit in Soria that fans of the Undiscovered Spain series will definitely want to explore.

 Where is Soria